How to Use the Walkie-Talkie App with Your Apple Watch

 How to Use the Walkie-Talkie Feature on Your Apple Watch

-Before starting, there is a couple of things users should know.
+Before starting, there are a couple of things users should know.
 First, the Walkie-Talkie feature is not available in all regions.
 It is also worth noting that both parties—the sender and the receiver—need to have both their Watches connected to Bluetooth through iPhone, cellular or Wi-Fi.

 You will also need to invite some friends, or have them invite you.